 Since science learned about DNA, at least we know that our essence is carried in these strands of molecules that each of our cells contains and which gives them the ability to apparently maintain our body’s integrity – so that we know who we are.

-Unfortunately for that point of view we now have to look for the guests we carry with us.
+Unfortunately, from that point of view, we now have to look for the guests we carry with us.
 Most of us have learned in school that there are beneficial bacteria in our digestive tract helping us to digest the food we eat.
 From these classes, we probably kept this image in our mind of a few of those symbionts living with us.
 But this picture is not quite right, unfortunately.
 Foreign cells living in and on our body equal or even outnumber our own cells!

-The idea of our body being that one stable thing that allows us to identify ourselves gets weaker and weaker, if in this confined space that IS our body only half actually carries our own DNA, and the rest are just other entities that life in harmony with our own cells but are definitely not the “I”.
+The idea of our body, being that one stable thing that allows us to identify ourselves, gets weaker and weaker, if in this confined space that IS our body only half actually carries our own DNA, and the rest are just other entities that live in harmony with our own cells but are definitely not the “I”.

 Beyond this biological view, we then have to take the physical view and understand that the molecules and atoms, these cells are built from, are mostly empty space with a few vibrating energy strings – possibly curled up in the very small dimensions number 4 to 10 – in the middle.